Synobsys/synobsys.github.io/how-to/how-to-draft-a-rest-api.md

     * Add wildcards to the non empty Search parameter
     * Add an aggregate with Product and Category as sources
     * Filter the aggregate on Category and Search
-    * Set Results.Products to the AgregateName.List
+    * Set Results.Products to the Aggregate Name.List
-    * Set Results.Count to the AggrageteName.Count
+    * Set Results.Count to the Aggregate Name.Count
     * Convert the aggregate to SQL
     * Add input parameters StartIndex and MaxRecords to the SQL
     * Add an Integer structure to the output of the SQL
-    * Add a seperate count aggregate and minimize the joins.
+    * Add a separate count aggregate and minimize the joins.
     * Add the following line to the end of the SQL: `OFFSET @StartIndex ROWS FETCH NEXT @MaxRecords  ROWS ONLY`
     * Set the SQL.StartIndex to (Page-1)*PerPage
     * Set MaxRecords to PerPage